Website information architecture: define a lean approach

-Well-structured information architecture is the foundation for compelling user experiences, whatever the channel, and especially as your users shift across different channels and touchpoints.
+Well-structured information architecture is the foundation for compelling user experiences, whatever the channel, and especially as your users shift across different channels and touch points.

-Why information architecture evolves over time
+Why website information architecture evolves over time

 This might be because perspectives within the business have changed, or because the existing model for organising content was never really pre-defined and has emerged over time.
 In many cases, companies have multiple stakeholders generating content for a diverse group of end users.

 The onus is often on end users to find what they need – something that negatively impacts both the usability and usefulness of the site.